batubulgur/bm-kailath-linear-systems/README.md

 ```
  djvused kailath.djvu -e "set-outline kailath.bm" -s
 ```
-I converted my .djvu version to .pdf via https://oracleyue.github.io/post/djvu2pdf_with_toc/ which transfers the .djvu bookmarks to the .pdf
-`pdftk` and `sexpdata` library needed.
+I converted my .djvu version to .pdf via https://oracleyue.github.io/post/djvu2pdf_with_toc/ which transfers the .djvu bookmarks to the .pdf, for which `pdftk` and `sexpdata` library needed.

 If you have the .pdf version, you can just use:
 ```